alexmorten/mhist/README.md

 - measurement types don't change for a certain measurement name.
 - measurements are taken in regular intervals.
 - it is known in advance how much memory and diskspace can be used by mhist.
-- for 'recent' measurements really fast access is more important than perfect accuracy.
 - when retrieving measurements you want to retrieve measurements of all names more often than just certain names.

 ### setup